Printing from a personal computer

 - Check "Duplex Printing Unit" if you are presented with the option, and then press OK.

-- The printer you added should now be in your queue.
+- The printer you added should now be in the list of printers.

 - When first printing to this printer, you may be prompted to enter a username & password.
 If the print queue says "Authorization required" for your print job, right click on the print job to enter your credentials.
 For your username, please preface it with "CIMSSAM\" E.G. Username: CIMSSAM\your_CIMS_username (and) Password: your_CIMS_password.
 Please be sure to add the username & password to the "keychain."
 If the job is put on hold due to an authentication error, please resume the job and/or the printer to prompt the submission of your credentials.